putting/My-Tech-Notes/javaRelated/readme.md

   - LogRotate, Logstash or splunk: for monitoring
   - Apache commons ImmutablePair

+### Points of Interest
+  - You can get the version of software deployed (compiled) like this: Utils.class.getPackage().getImplementationVersion();
+    Where Utils is just a class the class this code is contained in.
+Make available through REST

 [//]: # (Contains links only and removed by processor)